[DRAFT]

 Another good resource is the GWI Hydrothermal Guide.
 It’s aimed at commercial facilities but a home thermal suite is very similar and most of the design guidance applies.

-Unlike saunas that are frequently not built correctly in North America and the UK, steam baths are not so bad with the two biggest errors being ceiling shape and poor ventilation.
+Unlike saunas that are frequently built incorrectly in North America and the UK, steam baths are not so bad with the two biggest errors being ceiling shape and poor ventilation.
 So here are a few things to think about.

 Steam Shower Combo – Americans like to combine these because it saves some money and manufacturers push them because they just want to sell the steam generator and this makes it an easier sell, but this results in a not so good experience so I do not recommend doing this.